chicken coop size

 Size By Number of Chickens

-You may be wondering what type of coop you should get for your flock of 10 or maybe 20 chickens.
+You may be wondering what type of a-frame chicken coop you should get for your flock of 10 chickens or maybe 20 chickens.
 We’ve created a list of chicken coops by number of chickens to help you determine what chicken coop size is the right fit for you and your hens.

 Having a few chickens to keep and feed can be challenging.
 But now, you no longer have to worry about knowing the appropriate size for your chicken coop.
 It is critical to have enough space to accommodate your chickens.
 Not to mention maintaining their health.
 It is also vital in protecting them from predators and keeping them dry.